-Initiatives up to FY2022 Initiatives during FY2023 Initiatives toward FY2030 Science Based Targets Setting Science Based Targets and applying for SBT certification Obtained SBT certification (October 2023) Annual reporting of emissions and progress of measures Validation of targets Scope 1, 2, an 3 accounting with verification third party assurance Obtained third-party assurance for Scope 1, 2 and 3 Continue to obtain third-party assurance for Scope 1, 2 and 3 Emission reduction initiatives On-site solar power generation equipment (Nagoya, R-Nagoya) CO 2 -free electricity On-site solar power generation equipment (Shizuoka, JAA, Okayama, Saitama, Kobe) CO 2 -free electricity Promote introduction of solar power generation equipment Promote the introduction of high-efficiency energy-saving equipment Non-fossil certificates Disclosure Started TCFD disclosure (2022) 2022 CDP Score "C" Adding Transition plan in TCFD disclosures 2023 CDP Score "B" Annual update and expansion of climate change disclosures Annual disclosure to investors by CDP Governance One of the evaluation indexes for executive compensation is ratings from ESG external evaluation organizations (CDP·MSCI) 2022 MSCI ESG Rating "A" 2023 MSCI ESG Rating "AA" Expand disclosure on the executive compensation system (calculation method and evaluation results of executive compensation) Climate-relate opportunitie associated wit decarbonizatio • Expansion of EV corners R&D activities for determining EV evaluation standards, establishing an EV inspection system Expansion of business portfolio Expansion of recycling business Effective use of auction data Creation of auction peripheral business of the transition plan, the road map that is the key element of the plan will be updated as necessary based on changes in the internal and external environment for the operations of the USS Group.
+Initiatives up to FY2022 Initiatives during FY2023 Initiatives toward FY2030 Science Based Targets Setting Science Based Targets and applying for SBT certification Obtained SBT certification (October 2023) Annual reporting of emissions and progress of measures Validation of targets Scope 1, 2, and 3 accounting with verification Planning for obtaining third-party assurance Obtained third-party assurance for Scope 1, 2 and 3 Continue to obtain third-party assurance for Scope 1, 2 and 3 Emission reduction initiatives On-site solar power generation equipment (Nagoya, R-Nagoya) CO2-free electricity On-site solar power generation equipment (Shizuoka, JAA, Okayama, Saitama, Kobe) CO2-free electricity Promote introduction of solar power generation equipment Promote the introduction of high-efficiency energy-saving equipment Non-fossil certificates Disclosure Started TCFD disclosure (2022) 2022 CDP Score "C" Adding Transition plan in TCFD disclosures 2023 CDP Score "B" Annual update and expansion of climate change disclosures Annual disclosure to investors by CDP Governance One of the evaluation indexes for executive compensation is ratings from ESG external evaluation organizations (CDP·MSCI) 2022 MSCI ESG Rating "A" 2023 MSCI ESG Rating "AA" Expand disclosure on the executive compensation system (calculation method and evaluation results of executive compensation) Climate-related opportunities associated with decarbonization Promote measures to increase the number of EVs in our auctions • Expansion of EV corners • Increase the number of charging stations for electric vehicles R&D activities for determining EV evaluation standards, establishing an EV inspection system Expansion of business portfolio • Expansion of recycling business • Effective use of auction data • Creation of auction peripheral business of the transition plan, the road map that is the key element of the plan will be updated as necessary based on changes in the internal and external environment for the operations of the USS Group.
 Furthermore, the Board of Directors will receive progress reports about the transition plan in order to allow the directors to supervise activities involving the plan properly.